- Cover Letter

 Do you have a rough draft of your resume already pulled together?
 If not, you should and keep it updated throughout your college career.
-If you would like to have a career coordinator look over your resume, please call 701.777.3904 to make an appointment.
+If you would like to have a Success Coach look over your resume, please call 701.777.3904 to make an appointment.

 - Is the most important/relevant information first and presented effectively?

 - Did I tailor my resume to the job posting?